mapesa2021/onepage/NETLIFY_DEPLOYMENT.md

 2. Netlify will automatically redeploy
 3. Check function logs for any issues

+## 🆕 What's New

+### Simplified Function (v2.0)
+- ✅ **No external dependencies** - uses native Node.js fetch
+- ✅ **Faster deployment** - no npm install needed
+- ✅ **Better error handling** - detailed logging
+- ✅ **Test page included** - easy debugging

+### Key Improvements
+- Removed axios dependency
+- Added comprehensive error handling
+- Included test page for debugging
+- Better CORS support

 ## 📞 Support

 If you encounter issues:
+1. **First**: Test with `/test-netlify.html`
-1. Check the function logs in Netlify dashboard
+2. Check the function logs in Netlify dashboard
-2. Verify all files are properly deployed
+3. Verify all files are properly deployed
-3. Test the function locally first
 4. Check environment variables are set correctly
+5. Test the function locally with `netlify dev`

+## 🚨 Emergency Fix

+If authentication still fails:
+1. Go to Netlify dashboard → Functions
+2. Click on `clubzila-auth` function
+3. Check the logs for specific errors
+4. Verify the function is deployed and accessible
+5. Test with the test page first